camunda/camunda-docs-manual/content/user-guide/dmn-engine/_index.md

 It implements version 1.3 of the OMG [DMN](http://www.omg.org/spec/DMN/1.3) standard to the extent documented in the [DMN reference].

-The DMN engine can be used as library embedded in an application or in combination with the Camunda Platform.
+The DMN engine can be used as library embedded in an application or in combination with the Camunda 7.
 This section covers how to embed the library and use it to evaluate decisions.
-For more information on the integration in the Camunda Platform, please see the [corresponding section][platform].
+For more information on the integration in Camunda 7, please see the [corresponding section][platform].
 You can read more about the DMN 1.3 standard in the [DMN reference].